ArchipelagoMW/Archipelago/worlds/generic/docs/setup_en.md

 2. The second component is the `Server`.
 It is also not needed to play games with Archipelago -- our website can host multiworlds using its own server.
 If you install the server, it allows you to host multiworlds on your own computer.
-   - Hosting on your own computer requires forwarding the port you are hosting on.
+   - Unless you will be the only player, hosting on your own computer is for advanced users only.
+It requires forwarding the port you are hosting on.
 We do not provide a guide for how to do this.
 The default port for Archipelago is `38281`.

 3. The last components are the `Clients`.
 They __are__ needed to play games with Archipelago.
 If you see a game that you